 Healthy lifestyle changes — Quitting smoking, reducing alcohol intake, eating healthier and exercising more can all help reduce your risk of heart disease.
 If you’re at risk for poor cardiac health, talk to your doctor before beginning any new diet or exercise regimen to ensure you’re healthy enough for that kind of physical activity.

-Managing risk factors – Health problems like diabetes, obesity, high cholesterol levels, hypertension (high blood pressure) and possibly even breast cancer can lead to greater risk of coronary heart disease.
+Managing risk factors – Health problems like diabetes, obesity, high cholesterol levels, hypertension (high blood pressure) and possibly even breast cancer can lead to a greater risk of coronary heart disease.
 Even pregnancy can increase the risk of heart disease in women, because it puts additional strain on the mother’s heart.

 Mental health maintenance — Stress, anxiety and depression have been proven to increase your risk of a heart attack.
 Heart disease and depression often go hand in hand — having one increases your risk of the other.
 Canadian researchers found patients who experienced depression were four times as likely to die in the next six months as those who were not.
 Eating disorders can also increase the chances of having a heart attack.
 Maintaining your mental health can help reduce that risk.